Skip to main content

 • Code of Ethics for Professional Accountants

-In accordance with the Law of the People’s Republic China on Certified Public Accountants, the Chinese Institute of Certified Public Accountants (CICPA) is authorized to establish professional standards and rules for CPAs which are then approved by the Ministry of Finance.
+Under the Law of the People’s Republic of China on Certified Public Accountants of 1993 (CPA Law), the Chinese Institute of Certified Public Accountants (CICPA) is authorized to establish ethical and professional standards for certified public accountants, subject to the oversight of the Ministry of Finance (MoF).
+Responsibility for ethical requirements is therefore shared between CICPA and the Ministry of Finance.

 Current Status: Partially Adopted